 View Post

-Guitar Modes – A Beginners Guide to Modal Scales
+Guitar Modes – Essential Guitar Scales

 In Guitar Blog, Music, Practice and Technique, Scales by Craig Smith